prebid/prebid.github.io/dev-docs/modules/userid-submodules/open-pair.md

 });
 ```

-Or if to use cleanrooms provided implementation, it can be specified by adding the provider and their configs to the config, take liveramp as an example.
+Clean rooms may use specific storage keys, this version supports specifying the storage key for any clean room such as the following example.

 ```javascript